blackbhc/refactor/development-manual/development.md

     as group, `a/b/c` here.
   - Note: The previous three create function will return 1 if there is some warning, and 0 for success.
 So never ignore the return value of these functions.
-  - `galota::hdf5::node create_datanode(node& parent, std::string& dataset, galotfa::hdf5::size_info&)`: setup the
+  - `galota::hdf5::node* create_datanode(node& parent, std::string& dataset, galotfa::hdf5::size_info&)`: setup the
     dataset of the parent node with the given name and info. `dataset` string should be the name of dataset only, e.g. for `/group1/group2/dataset_name` the given value should be `dataset_name`.
 The parent node should be a group node.
   - `open_file(...)`: open a hdf5 file and return its id, private.
-  - `push(void* buffer, unsigned long len, std::string dataset_name)`: a template function, the main interface to push a array of data to a existing dataset, the dataset name should be the absolute path of the dataset, e.g. `/group1/group2/dataset_name`.
+  - `push(void* buffer, unsigned long len, std::string dataset_name)`: a template function, the main interface to push an array of data to an existing dataset, the dataset name should be the absolute path of the dataset, e.g. `/group1/group2/dataset_name`.
 If such dataset does not exist, the writer will create it automatically.
     The data type of the dataset will be restored by `node`, during creation of the dataset.